Nelson Velazquez Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Nelson Velazquez (.171 batting average in his past 10 games), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+The Kansas City Royals, including Nelson Velazquez (.171 batting average in his past 10 games), take on starter Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 Sportsbook Promo Codes